Join the Commission for Dark Skies

 - Represent local interest groups

-The Campaign for Dark Skies helps advise a wide range of people on the harmful effects of bad lighting.
+The Commission for Dark Skies helps advise a wide range of people on the harmful effects of bad lighting.
 If your local interest group is interested in the subject, please get in touch.
-We also recommend that you nominate a member to be your group's representative in the Campaign for Dark Skies, who would monitor the CfDS newsgroup, and so would be able to alert the rest of your group to relevant activities.
+We also recommend that you nominate a member to be your group's representative in the Commission for Dark Skies, who would monitor the CfDS newsgroup, and so would be able to alert the rest of your group to relevant activities.
 For example, if you are a member of a local bat conservation group, you will want to know if new research is published about the effect of lighting on bats, or if another member of the CfDS has noticed lighting being installed in your area that might have a detrimental effect on the local bat population.